Professional Context

 💡 Expert Advice & Considerations

-Don't waste time using Perplexity to generate generic lesson plans - instead, focus on using it to create customized case studies and simulation exercises that cater to the diverse needs of your students.
+Rookies often make the mistake of using the AI to generate generic lesson plans - instead, focus on using it to create customized case studies and simulation exercises that cater to the diverse needs of your students.

 Advanced Prompt Library